 - D.H.
 Lawrence Guided Walking Tour, Eastwood

-We travel north first thing to Eastwood, the “country of my heart” for D.H.
+Next we travel to Eastwood, the “country of my heart” for D.H.
 Lawrence.
 Lawrence was born in Eastwood, a small mining town, and his birthplace is now a museum.
 As the D.H.
 Lawrence Centre is permanently closed with most of its collection now housed at the Birthplace Museum, we will be taking a guided walking tour of significant D.H.
 Lawrence sites around Eastwood instead.

 We travel on to York, a magnificent cathedral city rich with literary associations.
 (Overnight York) B